vmi/selenese-runner-java/README.md

 Running the Application
 -----------------------

-* download latest release or build fron HEAD.
+* download latest release or build from HEAD.
 * execute
   `java -jar selenese-runner.jar`
 * see usage messages.